 You know—all the little things you usually take for granted like running water, dishwashers, hot water, cell phones, and technology.
 All of these things allow you to live in relative comfort and ease and are probably making your rough day or week a little better, whether you're notice them or not.

 (Not only are modern conveniences making every day activities easier, they also make it easier for you to share the gospel and your testimony!)

 Before you say you don't have any, think again.
 Whether you write, sing, serve, or play a sport, there's something you do that makes you a better person or helps you understand yourself.
 When you feel lost, disappointed, depressed, or alone, you always have a way to express it!

-(See some of the Apostles' unusal hobbies and talents by clicking here.)
+(See some of the unusual hobbies and talents of the Apostles by clicking here.)

 Many of us keep photos, blogs, and journals to record the parts of our lives that mean the most to us.
 Look back on those pieces of your past and reflect on the good things you have done or been a part of.
 You’ll be surprised how much you have to be grateful for in your life.

 (Need some ideas to get started?
 Check out 100 LDS Journal Staters for When You Don't Feel Like Writing)